Harrogate (UK Parliament constituency)

 Harrogate (/ˈhærəɡət, -ɡeɪt, -ɡɪt/ HARR-ə-gət-,_--gayt-,_--ghit) was a constituency represented in the House of Commons of the UK Parliament.
 As with all constituencies, the constituency elected one Member of Parliament (MP) by the first past the post system of election.
 The constituency was renamed Harrogate and Knaresborough in 1997.

 Constituency profile

 The seat covered an area with little unemployment, a relatively large retired population and large neighbourhoods of high house prices.
 Until former Chancellor Norman Lamont stood for the first time in the successor seat in the New Labour landslide general election in 1997, it had been part of a Conservative safe seat since 1910.
 However, Harrogate moved the way of other famous spa towns in England, such as Bath by returning a Liberal Democrat MP.

 Boundaries

-1950–1983: The Municipal Borough of Harrogate, the Urban District of Knaresborough, and the Rural District of Nidderdale except the civil parishes of Hessay, Knapton, Moor Monkton, Nether Poppleton, Rufforth, and Upper Poppleton.
+1950–1983: The Municipal Borough of Harrogate, the Urban District of Knaresborough, and the Rural District of Nidderdale except the parishes of Hessay, Knapton, Moor Monkton, Nether Poppleton, Rufforth, and Upper Poppleton.

 1983–1997: The Borough of Harrogate wards of Bilton, Claro, Duchy, East Central, Granby, Harlow, Knaresborough East, Knaresborough West, Marston Moor, Nether Poppleton, New Park, Ouseburn, Pannal, Spofforth, Starbeck, Upper Poppleton, Wedderburn, and West Central.